|Country Information & Lifestyle|

 Few relics remain testifying to the life of the former missionary base and subsequent prison at Ushuaia.
 It became a key military base in 1950 and is now a major vacation destination.
 Forestry and fishing are the chief occupations of its inhabitants.

-Tierra del Fuego (The Land of Fire), is actually an archipelago including the Isla Grande de Tierra del Fuego, (which Argentina shares with neighboring Chile), and numerous smaller islands.
+Tierra del Fuego (The Land of Fire), is actually an archipelago including the Isla Grande de Tierra del Fuego, (which Argentina shares with neighbouring Chile), and numerous smaller islands.
 Northern Isla Grande is similar in terrain to Patagonia's plains, while the mountainous area in the south is filled with forests and glaciers.
 Its climate is usually mild year-round, although storms are frequent.

 Argentina is blessed with more than 20 beautiful national parks protecting the wildlife such as puma, guanaco, rhea, Andean condor, flamingo, calman, and various marine mammals and unusual seabirds such as Magellan penguins.

-The main feature of Parque Nacional Nahuel Huapi is the 100 km long Lago Nahuel Huapi, formed by glaciers possessing a single narrow island at its center.
+The main feature of Parque Nacional Nahuel Huapi is the 100 km long Lago Nahuel Huapi, formed by glaciers possessing a single narrow island at its centre.
 Isla Victoria is notable for rare species of trees, and for a number of exotic animals including the pudu and the huemul, both rare indigenous deer.
 Just west of the lake is Tronador meaning thunderer an extinct volcano and the Chilean border.

-The Parque Nacional Lanin is a tranquil forest which extends 150 km north from Nahuel Huapi to Lago Norquinco, with snow- capped, Volcan Lanin as its centerpiece.
+The Parque Nacional Lanin is a tranquil forest which extends 150 km north from Nahuel Huapi to Lago Norquinco, with snow- capped, Volcan Lanin as its centrepiece.
 Its flora includes huge stands of broad-leaf deciduous southern beech, rauli, and monkey puzzle tree, plus many finger-shaped lakes attest to the passage of glaciers.

 Parque Nacional Los Alerces is located west of Esquel and features pristine lakes and streams, enchanting views and excellent fishing.
 The area is usually mild in summer although it can be quite wet at other times.